Adam-Of-Earth/simple_shell/README.md

 ### Additional Files

+* tokenizer: a function that turns a string into a vector array
 * \_strlen: a function to find length
 * \_strncmp: a function that compares one string to another
 * free_array: a function designed to free pointer arrays